getodk/javarosa/dag.md

 `XFormsParser.parseDoc` parses the blank form's XML contents and returns a `FormDef`

 - `parseElement(_xmldoc.getRootElement(), _f, topLevelHandlers)` triggers a recursive parsing process
-- Eventually, `StandardBindAttributesProcessor` objects parse the `<bind>` elements.
-Here condition and computation triggerables are parsed and:
+- `StandardBindAttributesProcessor` objects parse the `<bind>` elements.
+Here `Triggerable` objects are built for each expression and:
-  - They are added to the DAG by calling to `TriggerableDag.addTriggerable(...)`.

-    This also builds an index of triggerables per trigger reference.
+  - They are added to the DAG by calling to `TriggerableDag.addTriggerable(...)` which builds an index of triggerables per trigger reference.

-  - They're assigned as members of the output `DataBinding` objects.
+  - They're assigned as members of the returned `DataBinding` objects.
-- `FormInstance fi = instanceParser.parseInstance(...)` triggers calling `FormInstanceParser.applyInstanceProperties(...)`, which iterates the parsed bindings and sets a two-way relationship between the `DataBinding` objects and the `TreeElement` object corresponding to their `nodeset` references.
+- In `XFormParser`, `FormInstance fi = instanceParser.parseInstance(...)` results in calling `FormInstanceParser.applyInstanceProperties(...)`, which iterates the parsed bindings and sets a two-way relationship between the `DataBinding` objects and the `TreeElement` object corresponding to their `nodeset` references.
   - Here's when references are actually declared as targets of triggerable objects.
 So far, any triggerable object would only know about its trigger references only (which is parsed from the xpath expressions)
   - All triggerables get one target corresponding to `nodeset` reference of the binding where they are defined.
   - Additionally, relevance conditions declared in group fields get a target reference per each (recursive) descendant element found in them.
-- `addMainInstanceToFormDef(mainInstanceNode, fi)` triggers calling `TriggerableDag.finalizeTriggerables`, which effectively finished the DAG building process and leaves everything ready for evaluation at runtime while filling forms.
+- `addMainInstanceToFormDef(mainInstanceNode, fi)` results in calling `TriggerableDag.finalizeTriggerables`, which effectively finishes the DAG building process and leaves everything ready for evaluation at runtime while filling forms.

 ### 2 - A new form instance is initialized